Never say never! Thanks to a reader on Ars Technica and an anonymous chemical engineer, a working copy of SimRefinery has been successfully recovered.

 One of the games they produced was SimRefinery, an oil refinery simulation for Chevron.
 Very little was widely known about the game until now, and the article kicked off a wave of interest in SimRefinery that seems to have reached beyond gaming circles.
 Shortly after the article was published, it was picked up by the tech news site Ars Technica, where one reader, postbebop, reported that they knew a retired chemical engineer who worked at Chevron, who confirmed that he owned a copy of the game. postbebop walked the engineer through the process of reading the data from the original floppy disk, and he was able to create a digital copy.

 They’ve uploaded the game to the Internet Archive; you can download and play it here.
 Huge thanks to postbebop for making this happen.
 (Note: By request from the uploader, the original copy of SimRefinery is currently offline.
 It’s been re-uploaded elsewhere on the Internet Archive already, but I’ll keep the original link here in case it’s restored in the future.
-Please be kind and patient to the folks involved.)
+Please be patient with the folks involved.)

 I haven’t had a chance to play SimRefinery yet besides grabbing the screenshots for the article, but I genuinely did not expect anyone would still have a copy of this game.
 I’ll write a post with a close-up look at SimRefinery soon.